TheMicronauts/TORAIZ-AS-1-Help/README.md

 ## Reset And Control MIDI Parts For Cubendo

-While playback is stopped, the most direct way to remotely adjust the state and timbre of a MIDI instrument from Cubase and Nuendo is to enable _Acoustic Feedback_ in the _List Editor_, then enter CCs manually and scroll through their values (assuming, of course, that no _Preferences_ interfere with or block this functionality).
+While playback is stopped, the most direct way to remotely adjust the state and timbre of a MIDI instrument from Cubase and Nuendo is to enable _Acoustic Feedback_ in the _List Editor_, then enter CCs manually and scroll through their values (assuming, of course, that no _Preferences_ interfere with this functionality).

 Therefore, I have created a dedicated MIDI pattern (_Part_ in Cubendo-speak) containing every CC used by the AS-1, along with descriptive text (in the form of _Score_ or _Text Events_—named differently depending on where you are within the software).